 The PX4 Developer Guide has some resources that will help you get familiar with the PX4 architecture, as well as writing your first module/application within PX4.

-Another option is to send commands to PX4 from a companion computer that's also on the drone.
-Using a special adapter board, a NXP Rapid IoT Prototyping Kit can be used as a companion computer.
-The main advantage is that you do not have to worry as much about the already existing PX4 software architecture.
+Another (often used) option is to send commands to PX4 from a companion computer that is also on the drone.
+The main advantage of a companion computer is that you do not have to worry as much about the already existing PX4 software architecture.
 You can build your application however you want without worrying that you are affecting the performance of the flight controller.
-However, you have to use standard MAVLink messages to communicate with PX4, which might require some creativity to get the drone to do exactly what you want.
+There are some software packages available that allow you to communicate with PX4 from a companion device.

 The PX4 Developer Guide provides some information about the use of companion computers.